On This Page

 Contents

 The WerraWerra cameras were made in Eastern Germany, GDR, from 1954 to 1968 by Carl Zeiss Jena, at the Eisfeld factory.
 Werra comes from the name of a small river close to the factory.
-So if you search for Werra you will often find photos of the river and surrounding area.
-More is a series of 35mm viewfinder or rangefinder cameras manufactured by the Carl Zeiss Jena factory which was primarily a lens-making plant.
+So if you search for Werra you will often find photos of the river and surrounding area. is a series of 35mm viewfinder or rangefinder cameras manufactured by the Carl Zeiss Jena factory, which was primarily a lens-making plant.
 The WerraWerra cameras were made in Eastern Germany, GDR, from 1954 to 1968 by Carl Zeiss Jena, at the Eisfeld factory.
 Werra comes from the name of a small river close to the factory.
-So if you search for Werra you will often find photos of the river and surrounding area.
-More is named after a small German river.
+So if you search for Werra you will often find photos of the river and surrounding area. is named after a small German river.

 The cameras offer a high degree of control with a minimum number of levers, knobs or rings.
-In their simplest incarnations, the Werras featured only a shutterEither mechanical and/or electronic shutters are possible.
+In their simplest incarnations, the Werras feature only a shutterEither mechanical and/or electronic shutters are possible.
 Mechanical systems can use a leaf (or iris) shutter or curtain shutter.
 In digital cameras a third alternative is also possible: the electronic shutter.
 This works by activating and then deactivating the CCD so that no further light can be recorded, regardless of whether light is hitting the CCD.
 The shutter controls the exposure time, which can range from thousandths of a second to several minutes or more.
 Fast shutter speeds freeze action, slow speeds are more suited to stationary subjects.
-A tripod is recommended for slow exposure shots to avoid camera shake.
-More release button on the top plate.
+A tripod is recommended for slow exposure shots to avoid camera shake, or IBIS. release button on the top plate.
 With its streamlined styling, one could call the Werras a design camera.
-Nearly all other controls were incorporated into the lens barrel.
+Nearly all other controls are incorporated into the lens barrel.

-Twist that lens !
+Twist that lens!

 The most unique feature of the WerraWerra cameras were made in Eastern Germany, GDR, from 1954 to 1968 by Carl Zeiss Jena, at the Eisfeld factory.
 Werra comes from the name of a small river close to the factory.
-So if you search for Werra you will often find photos of the river and surrounding area.
-More is the covered ring around the lens barrel.
+So if you search for Werra you will often find photos of the river and surrounding area. is the covered ring around the lens barrel.
 Twisting the ring cocks the shutterEither mechanical and/or electronic shutters are possible.
 Mechanical systems can use a leaf (or iris) shutter or curtain shutter.
 In digital cameras a third alternative is also possible: the electronic shutter.
 This works by activating and then deactivating the CCD so that no further light can be recorded, regardless of whether light is hitting the CCD.
 The shutter controls the exposure time, which can range from thousandths of a second to several minutes or more.
 Fast shutter speeds freeze action, slow speeds are more suited to stationary subjects.
-A tripod is recommended for slow exposure shots to avoid camera shake.
-More and advanced the film in one motion.
+A tripod is recommended for slow exposure shots to avoid camera shake, or IBIS. and advances the film in one motion.
 In addition, the lens cap doubles as a shade (compare the pictures below).

 The WerraWerra cameras were made in Eastern Germany, GDR, from 1954 to 1968 by Carl Zeiss Jena, at the Eisfeld factory.
 Werra comes from the name of a small river close to the factory.
-So if you search for Werra you will often find photos of the river and surrounding area.
-More uses a central shutterEither mechanical and/or electronic shutters are possible.
+So if you search for Werra you will often find photos of the river and surrounding area. uses a central shutterEither mechanical and/or electronic shutters are possible.
 Mechanical systems can use a leaf (or iris) shutter or curtain shutter.
 In digital cameras a third alternative is also possible: the electronic shutter.
 This works by activating and then deactivating the CCD so that no further light can be recorded, regardless of whether light is hitting the CCD.
 The shutter controls the exposure time, which can range from thousandths of a second to several minutes or more.
 Fast shutter speeds freeze action, slow speeds are more suited to stationary subjects.
-A tripod is recommended for slow exposure shots to avoid camera shake.
-More.
+A tripod is recommended for slow exposure shots to avoid camera shake, or IBIS..
 It has flash sync at all speeds (B, 1 to 1/750s).
 It has an X and M setting and a self-timer V.

 Markings on this camera